Daisy Shah: Early life

-Shah belongs to a Gujarati family, but was born and brought up in Mumbai, Maharashtra.
+Shah belongs to a Gujarati family, but was born and brought up in Bombay (now Mumbai), Maharashtra.
 Shah won the Miss Photogenic award in the MS Dombivli contest at a local mall when she was in 10th class.
 She studied arts at Mumbai's Khalsa College.

 Career

-Shah worked as an assistant to choreographer Ganesh Acharya in films like Zameen and Khakee and later started modelling, doing photo shoots and print ads.
+Shah first worked as an assistant to choreographer Ganesh Acharya in films like Zameen and Khakee and later started modelling, doing photo shoots and print ads.
 Kannada director Harsha approached her for the film Chingari.
-She played Ammu in the Kannada version of Bodyguard.
+She also did an item song ("Neeli Lugadi") in the Hindi film Khuda Kasam, starring Sunny Deol and Tabu.
+Shah made her film debut with the 2011 Kannada film Bhadra, where News18 noted, "Daisy has shown her prowess as a dancer and adds a little bit of oomph to the film."
+The same year, she played Ammu in Bodyguard, the remake of the Malayalam film of the same name.
 She then shot for two item songs in the Kannada film Bachchan and the Hindi film Bloody Isshq.
-She also did an item song ("Neeli Lugadi") in the Hindi film Khuda Kasam, starring Sunny Deol and Tabu.
-In 2014, Shah acted in the commercially successful Jai Ho opposite Salman Khan.
-She portrayed Sanjana in the 2018 film Race 3.